Hello and Welcome to A Stands for Amazing Travel Adventures – Iowa.

 - Madison County is the Covered Bridge Capital of Iowa and has the largest number of covered bridges West of the Mississippi.

-- Madison County originally had 19 Covered Bridges, but just six of them remain, five of which have been added to the National Register of Historic Places.
+- Originally there had been 19 Covered Bridges, but just six of them remain, five of which have been added to the National Register of Historic Places.